naseef1235/naseefml/readme.md

-jithumon.in
+naseefm.vercel.ml
 ======================

-Github repo for Jithu's Website
+Github repo for Naseef's Website

 ## How to get your own?
 1. Fork the repo